-During the Phase Two of restaurants reopening in South Carolina, it is suggested that the following steps are adhered to until the data demonstrates these requirements can be relaxed along with recommendations from CDC/FDA/DHEC and accelerateSC before moving on to subsequent phases.
-Phase Three should experience an increase in customer counts in restaurants, and Phase Four could mean decreasing social distancing in restaurants, but this won't be clear until it is demonstrated that Phase Two can be done successfully.
+During the Phase One of restaurants reopening in South Carolina, it is suggested that the following steps are adhered to until the data demonstrates these requirements can be relaxed along with recommendations from CDC/FDA/DHEC before moving on to subsequent phases.
+Phase Two should experience an increase in customer counts in restaurants, and Phase Three could mean decreasing social distancing in restaurants, but this won't be clear until it is demonstrated that Phase One can be done successfully.